-Alec scowled, but with a surreptitious look at Sebastien, shoved the entire cookie into his mouth with an angry grunt.
+Alec scowled but, with a surreptitious look at Sebastien, shoved the entire cookie into his mouth with an angry grunt.

-“What else has been happening?”
-Sebastien asked.
+“What else has been happening?” she asked.

 The others shared looks.
-“The coppers and some members of the Red Guard came around to interview some people, but they didn’t stay for long,” Damien offered.
+“The coppers and some of the Red Guard came around to interview some people, but they didn’t stay for long,” Damien offered.

-Ascott piped up, “There have been a lot of lectures about spell safety.
+Ascott piped up.
+“There have been a lot of lectures about spell safety.
 There are sign-up sheets for counseling in the dorms.
 I’m not sure why they’re making such a big deal of this, specifically.
 Didn’t they give that lecture at the beginning of term about how one in fifteen of us would die or go insane before reaching Master level?”

 “A lot less than one in fifteen people break and become an Aberrant,” Alec muttered, accepting another cookie from Ana.
 The plate was rapidly emptying.

-“A lot of people are in the infirmary for Will-strain,” Brinn added.
+“Quite a few people are in the infirmary for Will-strain,” Brinn added.

 Moncrieffe nodded.
 “And Fekten has been more brutal than usual.
-He keeps going on about how we’re all uselessly incompetent and will die at the first sign of danger.
-Yesterday we had to run five miles while he chased us and threw around stinging jinxes.
+He keeps going on about how we’re all incompetent and will die at the first sign of danger.
+Tuesday we had to run five miles while he chased us and threw around stinging jinxes.
 I think he’s trying to train our Wills through hardship.”

 “Oh!”
 Ana said.
 “All of us took turns making notes of what you missed during the lectures.
 I know how you obsess over being the best, Sebastien, so we thought you would want to avoid falling behind as much as possible.”
 She pulled out a three-ring binder with clearly marked, color-coded sections.
 “Rhett did the organization.
 He loves that stuff.”